Investing in Green Infrastructure

 For more information, visit: Budget 2017: Building a Strong Middle Class

 There are important links between public infrastructure and climate change, which is why climate change mitigation and adaptation needs to be considered in the investment decision-making process.
 Infrastructure Canada's 2018 Bilateral Agreements with provinces and territories include a requirement to apply a Climate Lens assessment for certain projects.
 It also applies to all Disaster Mitigation and Adaptation Fund projects and any winning proposals dealing with mitigation and adaptation under the Smart Cities Challenge.
 To assist project proponents, Infrastructure Canada has developed a guidance document found here: Climate Lens General Guidance to support carrying out these assessments.
+In addition, Environment and Climate Change Canada’s Canadian Centre for Climate Services can provide guidance and resources to be used for making climate-smart decisions when planning for the future.

 For additional information on Budget 2016 green infrastructure initiatives, see: